MichelBoucey/hs-static-bin/ReadMe.md

 ## 1. Goal

-The goal of `hs-static-bin` is to build easily Haskell static binaries through an adhoc Docker container, without never to have to login into it.
-The Haskell binary artifacts are delivered on the local host with the right ownership.
+The goal of `hs-static-bin` is to build easily `Haskell static binaries` through an adhoc Docker container, without never to have to login into it.
+The Haskell binary artifacts are delivered on the localhost with the right ownership.
+No localhost installation of Haskell build environment needed.
+Can run in a CI/CD workflow (tested with Github Actions).

 ## 2. Usage